 Unlike any other POST trip, Desert School is a trip with exclusively freshmen campers.
-There are two five-day sessions, with about 30 post staff on each session.
+There are two four-day sessions, with about 60 post staff on each session.

 Desert School is a great way to meet new people and also hang out with your buddies.
 All participants sleep in gender separated cabins and are broken into 6 coed groups during the day, all headed by experienced staff members.

 Groups participate in two activities each day.
 This could be a study session or a couple hours kayaking on beautiful Deep Lake.
 It could be a Biology hike where you learn the intricate ecology and biology of the seemingly arid Sage Brush Steppe, or a Geology hike emphasizing the natural history and formation of the area.
 Another favorite activity is rock climbing.
-Trained adult rock climbers and student rock staff teach you everything you need to know to climb anything from a beginner run to more advanced climbs (around 100 feet up!).
-There is also biking available!
-Students will have the option to bike on trails through Sun Lakes State Park.
+Trained adult rock climbers and student rock staff teach you everything you need to know to climb anything from a beginner run to more advanced climbs.

 But some of the most fun isn't structured or planned.
 Whether it's a water balloon fight or a game of ultimate Frisbee, free time is great.
 Last year, there was a three-on-three basketball tournament with prizes galore.
 Or how about a watermelon eating contest?
 Anything is possible when surrounded by your friends and a ton of fun staff members and teachers.